mthorley/dasl/README.md

 ```
 ## Roadmap

+In no particular order ...

 * Doc generation as HTML
 * More rules like "All flows must be encrypted for confidential assets"
 * Automatically apply attack vectors derived from OWASP top X to key flows/assets
 * Implement controls as code, where a control runs tests to validate the security as part of CI/CD pipeline
+* Improve visualisation and layout of views to support custom placement and UI elements